-Queen Rania's interview with CNN's Becky Anderson
+Queen Rania's interview with CNN's Becky Anderson in 2006

 You’ve been speaking at the Global Education Initiative here in Davos.
 I know that education means an awful lot to you.
 Just talk about that if you want.
 Tell me why you believe that getting into schools can really help your population in the region?